AlivadTheImpala/school_vault/Addition.md

 #javascript
-Addition is straightforward in that you can use this operator to add two number together.
+Addition is straightforward in that you can use this operator to add two numbers together.
 You can also use it, however, to concatenate strings.
 ```javascript
 let str1 = "Hello ";
 let str2 = "addition";